 Applications Open: 31 January 2018

 - Graduate students are eligible at any point in their doctoral program in hydrology, water resources, or a closely related field, with the stipulation that they will be enrolled PhD students throughout the duration of the grant (one year from the Fall Meeting where they receive the award.)
 It is expected that one grant will be directed towards a PhD student in the first half of his/her studies.

 - Appropriate topics may be in hydrology (including its physical, chemical, or biological aspects) or in water resources policy sciences (including economics, systems analysis, sociology and law).

 - Those who do not win an award in any given year are eligible to apply again in subsequent years.

 - U.S. citizenship is not a requirement to apply.

-- Recipients must be active student members of AGU.
+- Applicants and recipients must be active student members of AGU.

 Selection CriteriaProposals will be judged by the selection committee using criteria adapted from the National Science Foundation: